Welcome to Mrs. Parks' Family Connection!

 Thursday – Art

 I believe in building a community of respectful learners.
 My plan is designed to help children gain more personal control (self discipline) in a positive, nurturing environment where intrinsic rewards (I feel good about myself!) is the ultimate goal, and responsibility for their own behavior is the expectation.
-I focus on students being honorable, accountable, having a willing attitude, and being kind.
+I focus on students showing respect, being trustworthy and accountable, and being responsible and safe.
 Please discuss these expectations with your child to reinforce the positive behaviors desired.
 If you ever have any questions regarding behavior please contact me and thank you, in advance, for your support.
-School wide we pride ourselves on being STARS and following these behaviors:

 - Play board games like Scrabble & Boggle.